1971 World Series of Poker: Main Event

 The 1971 WSOP Main Event was held on May 10, 1971.
 There were six entrants to the Main Event, each paying $5,000 to enter the tournament.
 The game played was no limit Texas hold 'em.
 Johnny Moss won the tournament and took the whole prize pool.
 Moss's victory that year was the first time a player had been awarded the Main Event Championship two years in a row, a feat that would later be also accomplished by Doyle Brunson (in 1976 and 1977), Stu Ungar (in 1980 and 1981), and Johnny Chan (in 1987 and 1988).
-Moss became the first player in WSOP history win three bracelets with the win.
+Moss became the first player in WSOP history to win three bracelets with the win - resulting in the first "multi-bracelet" summer.
 Following the 1971 Main Event, the buy-in would be upped to $10,000, a figure that remains to this day.
 Five future Main Event winners all took part in the six-man tournament.